EDR API

 wins50 default WINS50 - wind at 10-600 meter height for the Netherlands from HARMONIE-AROME as daily files

-How to use the EDR API
+How to use an EDR API

 • For querying the data endpoints you can use the endpoints under the “Collection data queries” and the “Instance data queries” sections of the detailed technical documentation.